Eets: Reception

 Both versions of the game were well received by critics.
 Eets holds an aggregate score of 81.75% at GameRankings and 81/100 at Metacritic.
 The scores for Eets: Chowdown are slightly lower, with a 78.33% at GameRankings and a 77/100 at Metacritic.
-Eets: Chowdown also received an Editor's Choice award from TeamXbox's Will Tuttle.
+Eets: Chowdown also received an Editor's Choice award from TeamXboxs Will Tuttle.
 In its first weekend, Eets was downloaded over 7,500 times.
 Eets: Chowdown ranked eighth in Xbox Live Arcade purchases the week of its release, as well as the following week.
-GamesRadar's Eric Bratcher noted that with the game's 800 Microsoft Point price that it is "priced to move."
+GamesRadars Eric Bratcher noted that with the game's 800 Microsoft Point price that it is "priced to move."

-IGN's Erik Brudvig praised the humor of Eets.
+IGNs Erik Brudvig praised the humor of Eets.
 He stated "a nice sense of humor has been infused throughout the game."
 He also gave high marks for the game's art style and stated that it is one of the things "Eets does several things exceptionally well."
 Brudvig further praised the game's achievements.
 He noted that even after completion of the game, the remaining achievements encourage the players to keep playing and try different methods of completing levels.
 Charles Herold of The New York Times called it "an adorable puzzle game".
 Bryon Lloyd of Game Vortex also praised the visuals and said the game is "a beautiful game to look at with its cel-shaded cast and crew."
-GameSpot's Ryan Davis also enjoyed the game's visuals and noted they "have an inspired look and feel."
+GameSpots Ryan Davis also enjoyed the game's visuals and noted they "have an inspired look and feel."
 Eric Bratcher of GamesRadar also noted it has a "splashy, fun art style."
-Eurogamer's Tom Bramwell was more critical of the art style.
+Eurogamers Tom Bramwell was more critical of the art style.
 He felt that the bright, colourful graphics made it difficult to distinguish where the character was and what was happening.

 The gameplay and overall difficulty of the game received mixed comments from reviewers.
-IGN's Erik Brudvig felt that gameplay would occasionally drag on, but conceded that it was "a solid choice for anyone looking to get the brain juices flowing."
-Will Tuttle of TeamXbox enjoyed the difficulty, but warned that "the majority of the puzzles occupy that zone between challenging and frustrating."
+Brudvig felt that gameplay would occasionally drag on, but conceded that it was "a solid choice for anyone looking to get the brain juices flowing."
+Tuttle enjoyed the difficulty, but warned that "the majority of the puzzles occupy that zone between challenging and frustrating."
 He further added that the game was perfect for those looking for a challenge.
-GameSpot's Ryan Davis noted that with the number of levels in the game that players will be "[kept] entertained for hours."
-GamesRadar's Eric Bratcher express frustration with the fact that players cannot skip levels when unable to solve a puzzle.
-Tom Bramwell of Eurogamer felt that the game was "probably not as compelling as it might be, but that certainly has its moments."
+Davis noted that with the number of levels in the game that players will be "[kept] entertained for hours."
+Bratcher expressed frustration with the fact that players cannot skip levels when unable to solve a puzzle.
+Bramwell felt that the game was "probably not as compelling as it might be, but that certainly has its moments."